The best rowing machine should deliver a killer full-body workout whilst also improving your cardio.

 If this sounds like the machine for you, then you're in the right place.
 We've compiled a list of our top picks, based on specs, price, and reviews, to kick start your search in the best way possible.

-So whether you're looking for one of the top rowing machines around, like this Sunny Health & Fitness Magnetic Rowing Machine, or you're after something driven by water resistance, like this XTERRA Fitness ERG600W, then we've got you covered right here.
+So, if you're searching for something relatively inexpensive, like this Dripex Magnetic Rowing Machine, or you're after something packed with technology, like this NordicTrack RW 900, then we've got you covered right here.

 Best Rowing Machine

 - Sunny Health & Fitness Magnetic Rowing Machine